4np/grails-uploadr/README.md

 # About
 This plugin allows dragging and dropping files on your browser window to upload them.
 It works out of the box, and it is also possible to add custom (javascript / ajax) event handlers and add initial files.

 _**NOTE: Due to shifting focus and time constraints I do not maintain this plugin anymore.
-If you are interested to take over, feel free contact me and fork the project**_
+[Dustin Clark](https://github.com/dustindclark/grails-uploadr/) has forked the plugin and is now the new maintainer.
+Please refer to [his fork](https://github.com/dustindclark/grails-uploadr/) for the most up to date code **_

 ![example](https://dl.dropbox.com/s/yjkgq00jd7l6oca/uploadr-blank.png?dl=1)